Towards Active Synthetic Data Generation for Finetuning Language Models: Related Work

 \paragraph{Active learning.} Our work makes use of ideas from active learning, which seeks to maximise data efficiency by iteratively identifying and prioritising informative samples for labelling~\citep{settles2009active, settles2008analysis}.
 Classic strategies for active learning include model prediction disagreement~\citep{freund1997selective, houlsby2011bayesian}, uncertainty~\citep{mackay1992information, gal2017deep, kirsch2019batchbald}, and dataset summarization~\citep{sener2017active, mirzasoleiman2020coresets, colemanselection}.
 Effective, contemporary methods trade-off between predictive uncertainty and sample diversity in a fashion that is commensurate with large neural networks~\citep{ash2021gone, saran2023streaming}.
-We consider language model-aligned variations of two popular methods for active learning: uncertainty sampling~\citep{settles2008analysis}, a classic approach that favours predictive uncertainty, and BADGE, a more modern algorithm~\citep{ash2019deep}.
+We consider language model-aligned variations of two popular methods for active learning: uncertainty sampling~\citep{settles2008analysis}, and BADGE, a more modern algorithm that trades-off between predictive uncertainty and the diversity of selected data~\citep{ash2019deep}.\looseness=-1